torbjornbp/video-ocr2srt/README.md

 This repository contains a Python script that performs Optical Character Recognition (OCR) on video files and generates SRT subtitle files.
 The script leverages the [EAST text detector](https://arxiv.org/abs/1704.03155v2) model for text detection and the Pytesseract library for OCR.

+### Things to improve
+- Currently the the OCR is written to a SRT per processed frame. so the same text will be added as multiple subitle objects for every frame rather than the span of the subtitle.
+Duplicate subtitles can probably be merged somehow.
+  - I've added an additional version of the script called video-ocr2srt_fuzzy.pym which uses a simple string matching (through fuzzywuzzy) to combine similar subtitle elements into continuous longer elements.
+It works quite well, but does not utlize the multiple ocr readings to produce better results.
+Currently it only keeps the first ocr string and extends it for the duration of matched following strings.
+- Reduce amount of false positives

 ### Prerequisites

 - Python 3.8 or higher